WebexSamples/webex-contact-center-api-samples/graphql-sample-java/README.md

 The application can be modified, enhanced or extended to fit the use cases required.

-Watch the demo below to understand what this widget does and how to set it up and extend on it.
+Watch the demo below to understand what this application does and how to set it up and extend on it.

 ## Watch [graphql sample java](https://app.vidcast.io/share/6fd7cd09-7930-488c-9f02-0baa13f1d0e3)